Mums-Who-Code/C.Sharp.Fundamentals/README.md

 ## Steps
 1. Pick your first task
 2. Create an issue for the task under your named repository
-3. If there is no outcome, close the issue with a screenshot of your profile showing the module completion
+3. Open the task link, if there is no outcome (listed in the task), close the issue with a screenshot of your profile showing the module completion
-4. If there is an outcome,
+4. Open the task link, if there is an outcome (listed in the task),
    - Clone the repository
    - Get the latest main
    - Create a user branch from main